anandshah98/Dataregs/README.md

 # Dataregs - Transaction tracker
 It is a simple transaction management utility built using **python** and **PyQT5** for Windows users

-Software Requirements:
+- Allows users the ability to insert, create, delete as well as search transaction details using different filters
-- Python-3
+- Requires **Python-3**

+Additional modules required:
-- PyQT5
+= PyQT5

 ### Additional configuration details:
   1. In order to start the application on startup, create a shortcut of 'startapp.bat' file.